universal-ctags/ctags/docs/man/ctags.1.rst

 		However, Exuberant-ctags does not separate the kinds of C and C++.
 Enabling/disabling kindX in C language enables/disables a kind in C++ language having the same long-name flag with kindX.
-To emulate this behavior in Universal-ctags, a concept named "master parser" is introduced.
+To emulate this behavior in Universal Ctags, a concept named "master parser" is introduced.
 Enabling/disabling some kinds are synchronized under the control of a master language.